INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/03 - Block Ciphers/03 - Block Ciphers.md

 >    - RC6 (RSA Organisation)
 >    - Mars (IBM)

-Block size is of 128 bits long.
+Block size is of 128 bits.
 The key can be 128, 192 or 256 bits long.
 The amount of rounds depends on the length of the key (the larger it is, the more rounds).

 Unlike previously-mentioned ciphers, AES decryption and encryption process is not identical.
 Two different software are needed if encryption and decryption are used.